NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/examples/desktop/quoFEM/exampleTrussOpenSees/README.rst

    :align: center
    :figclass: align-center

 2. Next select the **FEM** panel from the input panel.
 This will default in the OpenSees FEM engine.
 For the main script copy the path name to ``TrussSelection.tcl`` or select choose and navigate to the file.
-For the postprocess script, repeat the same procedure for the ``postprocess.tcl`` script.
+For the post-process script, repeat the same procedure for the ``postprocess.tcl`` script.

 .. figure:: figures/trussFEM.png
    :align: center